fffaraz/awesome-cpp/README.md

 * [Rextester](http://rextester.com/runcode) - Online compiler which provides several compilers(Clang, GCC, MSVC) and several editors.
 * [Try It Online](https://tio.run/) - TIO is a family of online interpreters for an evergrowing list of practical and recreational programming languages.
 * [Wandbox](https://wandbox.org) - An online Clang/GCC compiler with Boost available.
-* [paiza.io](https://paiza.io/en) - An online C/C++ compiler with multiple files supporting feature, Github(gist) integration and collaborative editing.
+* [paiza.io](https://paiza.io/en) - An online C/C++ compiler with multiple files supporting feature, GitHub(gist) integration and collaborative editing.
 * [InterviewBit](https://www.interviewbit.com/online-cpp-compiler/) - A simple and easy to use online C++ compiler.

 ## Debugger